wp-plugins/x-forms-express/readme.txt

 Stable tag: 2.1.0
 License: GPLv2

+Build forms in seconds using this extremely user friendly form creator with some amazing features!

 == Description ==

 X Forms is a high quality and simple to use form creator.